 Judge Claire A. Bradley

 Claire A. Bradley was elected to the Kitsap County District Court in 2014.
+She currently serves as the Presiding Judge.
 She was raised in New Canaan, Connecticut and graduated from Occidental College in Los Angeles, California in 1993.
 Judge Bradley came to the Pacific Northwest for law school, and graduated from Seattle University School of Law in 1997.

 Judge Bradley served as a Kitsap County Deputy Prosecutor for over 17 years, most of which was spent in the Special Assault Unit prosecuting crimes against children, sexual assault, domestic violence and homicide.
 She also served as a Chair of Kitsap S.A.I.V.S.
 (Special Assault Investigations and Victim's Services) for over 14 years.
 Judge Bradley was also selected to become a Special Assistant U.S. Attorney to federally prosecute the county's most violent offenders in the United States District Court.
 The last few years of her tenure as a prosecutor were spent as a Chief Deputy Prosecutor in the District and Municipal Court Division.